jostmey/DeepNeuralClassifier/README.md

 `julia train.jl > train.out`

 The neural network will save its parameters to a folder called `bin/` once training is complete.
-To classify all hand written digits in the test set, run the following command.
+To classify the hand written digits in the test set, run the following command.

 `julia test.jl > test.out`